bagder/uncurled/project/standards.md

 If your project is working within Internet protocols, I strongly encourage you to at least casually keep up with the work [IETF](https://www.ietf.org) is doing within the area of your interest.

+## Non-open standards

+Conversely, standards that are proprietary and are hidden behind paywalls are evil and we are all better off trying to not get involved with those.